“Jonni, you have such an eye for photography. The poses and shots that come as a result of your direction are very unique.” (see HERE)

 I love taking pictures.
-I’m not exactly sure when it all started for me, but I think it was just before my first daughter was born that I REALLY got into it, around 2006.
-Before then, I took a lot of photos, but now, it is about capturing images that speak to my heart.
-I gravitated towards weddings and mitzvah photography, but continue to photograph many projects.
-I enjoy the creativity, the fast pace, the constant action, the emotion, and the ability to tell the complete day’s story through pictures.
-I love my job, I feel as if I can stop time!
+I’m not exactly sure when it all started for me, but in 2006, around the birth of my first daughter, I really got into it.
+Like you, I had a camera and took photos, it was the thing to do, but now it’s about capturing images that speak to my heart.
+I gravitated towards weddings and mitzvah photography, but continue to photograph many projects on the side.
+I enjoy the creativity, the pace, the action, the emotion, and the ability to tell a complete day’s story through pictures.
+What can I say, I love this line of ‘work’!

 My style is simple yet elegant, documenting the in-between moments that could easily be missed.
 I understand the inherent value of the photograph to preserve a memory and capture a feeling.
 I feel honoured to participate in ceremonies that bring two people together, or usher a boy or girl into adulthood.
 What a wonderful gift they offer me; to bear witness to a most intimate and special day; to play a role in the moments that will forever shape a family’s life.
-I am not just content to see with my eyes but also with my heart, as that is where I find passion, where I seek truth, and where love resides.
+I am not just content to see with my eyes but also with my heart.

-I live in Toronto with my fabulous wife, Hilary, and our three ‘super’ children; Marley, Indie, and Jude.
-Bundles of joy, every one of them, you can see them growing up HERE, we get to have photo-fun every few months.
-More about me at the bottom of the FAQ.
+I live in Toronto with my fabulous wife, Hilary, and our three ‘super‘ children; Marley, Indie, and Jude.
+Bundles of joy, every one of them, you can see them growing up HERE, we get to have some photo-fun regularly.
+You can also read more about me at the bottom of the FAQ.

 My passion for photography started at a young age.
 My father was a very accomplished amateur photographer.
 He had a vast and impressive camera collection as well as our own darkroom.
 I remember helping him develop colour and enlarge his prints, eagerly watching as the paper slowly changed from a blank white sheet to an image.
 The smell of the alchemy that transpired in that room are forever burnt into my memory, both philosophically and literally.
 I developed my style from watching my father; his shots were always detailed, clean, and thought provoking.
 Growing up in an age before digital photography, I was taught to treat every shot as a work of art.
 Digital photography hasn’t taken away from that early philosophy but rather, it has allowed me to push my boundaries and become more adventurous.
 This is why you will usually see me jumping up and off stages, benches, chairs and tables as well as rolling along the ground to get the most creative shot I can.